xecrets/xecrets-cli/docs/index.md

 :       Display C# source code for options.

 --cli-version
-:       Display the CLI API version.
+:       Display the command line tool API version.

 --internal
 :       Display help for internal use commands and disable splash (global).